reactioncommerce/reaction-docs/developer/core/products.md

 # Products
 ## Product Methods
-All product related server methods can be found in _/reaction-core/server/methods/products/methods.coffee_
+Product methods can be found in [reaction-core/server/methods/products/methods.js](https://github.com/reactioncommerce/reaction/blob/development/packages/reaction-core/server/methods/products.js)

 ### products/createProduct
 The createProduct method creates a new product with an empty variant.
 All products have at least one variant with pricing and details.
 This method can only be triggered by users with an admin role.